14 Common Problems with Outdated Websites

-Suppose Google Analytics, or any of the other top 20 website analytics tools, shows a decrease in organic visitors, high bounce rates, or a large number of online visitors who don’t move past your homepage.
+Suppose Google Analytics, or any other top 20 website analytics tools, shows a decrease in organic visitors, high bounce rates, or many online visitors who don’t move past your homepage.
 In that case, your website is not providing a satisfactory user experience.

 Modern consumers are becoming ever more sophisticated and demanding.
-If your website does not provide the expected user experience, they will leave.
+They will leave if your website does not provide the expected user experience.
 That is one of the problems with outdated websites.

 5. Slow Page Load Speed

-When a visitor lands on your site, you only have 5 or 6 seconds to impress them.
+When visitors land on your site, you only have 5 or 6 seconds to impress them.
 If your website takes longer than 5 seconds to load, they will likely leave your website.
-Use GTMetrix or Pingdom, free tools that will let you test any page’s load time, analyze it, and find bottlenecks.
+Use GTMetrix or Pingdom, free tools, to test any page’s load time, analyze it, and find bottlenecks.